SpaceXpanse/Whitepaper/README.md

 [**Democrit**](https://github.com/SpaceXpanse/democrit-marketplace) - Trustless Marketplace Framework incorporating ROD blockchain /WIP/
 Open source
 *Non-profit - Foundation operated*
 - A protocol and system for executing trustless atomic trades on the **SpaceXpanse Multiverse** platform.
-This allows players to integrate trading of their game assets for the main cryptocurrency /**ROD**/ and/or tokens in a fully trustless manner.
+This allows developers to integrate trading of their game assets for the main cryptocurrency /**ROD**/ and/or tokens in a fully trustless manner.

 [**D.A.R.M.A.**](https://www.spacexpanse.org) a.k.a Decentralized Artificial Responsive and Multipurpose Automate
 Open source